Multi-Cycle Assignment Problems with Rotational Diversity: Related Work

-Assignment rotation is found in job rotation scheduling.
-Here, a common goal is to find schedules and work assignments for humans to avoid fatigue and boredom~\cite{Bhadury2006}, or to evenly distribute shifts to personnel~\cite{Bard2005,Ayough2012}.
-This is approached by a static schedule, where the assignment between workers and their tasks frequently changes.
-We do not fix one assignment over multiple cycles, but have to repeatedly create individual assignments at each cycle due to changing availability of agents and tasks.
 Opposite to diverse rotations is the concept of \emph{persistence} in robust optimization~\cite{Bertsimas2006,Morrison2010}.
 Persistence \cite{Brown1997,Bertsimas2006} considers finding stable assignments during optimization, such that improvements in the solution objective only cause small changes in the variable assignment of the solution.
 By maximizing the affinity between tasks and agents, we can adjust the presented method to support persistent instead of diverse assignments in subsequent iterations of a problem using similar techniques.
-We note, that the concept of affinity, which we introduce in Section~\ref{sec:mcgap}, can be transferred to multi-cycle problems with persistence as well.
+We note that the concept of affinity, which we introduce in Section~\ref{sec:mcgap}, can be transferred to multi-cycle problems with persistence.

 Fair allocations, which maximize a social welfare function, are considered in game theory research.
 Mechanisms for the resource distribution include \emph{combinatorial auctions} and \emph{exchanges}~\cite{DeVries2003,Endriss2006}.
 Both have shown to result in a balanced and fair distribution of resources, although it is complex to determine which resources to offer in an auction or exchange and who is the resulting winner~\cite{Sandholm2003}.
 Recent works further discuss aspects of repeated matching between tasks and agents, under consideration of dynamic preferences and fairness~\cite{Hosseini2015}, or repeated matching of previously unmatched tasks~\cite{Anshelevich2013}.
-Because combinatorial auctions and exchanges can be decentralized, these techniques are commonly used for resource allocation in multi-agent systems~\cite{Liu2008a,Nongaillard2009}.
+Because combinatorial auctions and exchanges can be decentralized, these techniques are commonly used for resource allocation in multi-agent systems~\cite{Liu2008,Nongaillard2008}.